unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 Jomo:

-- Choose from templates or customize blocking sessions
+- Choose from templates or customize sessions

 - Screen time journaling encourages daily reflection